heririta/final_project_hacktiv8/README.md

 ### Common Issues

 1. **API Key Errors**
-   - Ensure both Groq and Cohere API keys are valid in `.env`
+   - Ensure both Gemini API keys are valid in `.env`
    - Check if you have sufficient quota

 2. **Document Processing Failed**